-40 PROGRAMMING FOR SCIENTISTS AND ENGINEERS 4 units, 3 lecture hours, 3 lab hours (Pass/No Pass) PREREQUISITES: Mathematics 4B.
+40 PROGRAMMING FOR SCIENTISTS AND ENGINEERS

+PREREQUISITES: Mathematics 4B.

+ADVISORIES: Eligibility for English 125 or 126.
 This course introduces the use of C++ programming language to solve engineering and applied science problems.
 It includes a systematic development of program structure, specification, testing and debugging.
 Lab assignments include traditional program development as well as the interface of software with the physical world.
 (A, CSU, UC)